meeshmg/meeshmg/README.md

 - 👀 I’m interested in wrangling data and answering interesting questions and displaying interesting insights, working with data science gurus, and saving the planet.
 - 🌱 I’m currently working on improving my python and SQL skills in the data science realm.
 - 💞️ I’m looking to collaborate on projects that address environmental or social issues.
 - 📫 How to reach me: michellemg91@gmail.com.
-My resume is posted in this repository as well!
+My resume is posted in the /meeshmg repository as well!
+- Direct link to resume: https://github.com/meeshmg/meeshmg/blob/main/Griffith_Resume_2021.pdf

 <!---
 meeshmg/meeshmg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.